Ruhannn/kamiru/README.md

-# my claim foe kamiru
+# my claim for kamiruu